anosillus/notebook.vim/README.md

 　Ipynb file would be opened as Python file.
 You can use python plugins.

 ## Known bugs
+### 1. mounted file couldn't edited.
+When you open one file in jupyter and vim at same time, the file is mounted by jupyter.
+So vim edited history coludn't upadate.
+Please close the file in brower.

+### 2. `:wq` bug.
 I recommend you not to use `:wq`.
-If you take too much time to updating file, your data can be lost.
+If you take too much time to updating file, your data can be lost.(I'm think this situation is caused by #1 error.)
 When you use `:wq` command, preventing your file saving failed, vim sleeps 1 seconds.
 But it is not enough.
 It can be fixed later.
 [ALE](https://github.com/dense-analysis/ale) has solved this issue.